waynemorphic/angular-practice/README.md

 In the template of the parent component, property binding of the child component property in parent property is then executed. ie `<app-goal-detail [objective]=[goal]></app-goal-detail>
 where `[objective]` is the property you decorate with `@Input` from the child component while `[goal]`is the property from the parent component

+## Adding Bootstrap
+`npm install --save bootstrap popper`

+Add `@import "~bootstrap/dist/css/bootstrap.css"` in the app/styles.css

+## Creating Forms
+In the app.module.ts, add `FormsModule` in the imports array since the module is not available in the angular app by default.